pentandra/proposals/F17/a-systems-perspective/2/index.md

 <figure class="grab bq">

 > What if we just started from scratch and designed a system for current
-> technology instead of trying to adapt our current pre-digital system?
-Such an
+> technology instead of trying to adapt our current [pre-digital]{.sic} system?
-> exercise would cause us to examine our assumptions about the way things
+> Such an exercise would cause us to examine our assumptions about the way
-> should be.
-And, once we knew what a system should look like, we could see how
+> things should be.
+And, once we knew what a system should look like, we could
-> close we were to achieving it....
-We will be engaging the FORCE11 community
+> see how close we were to achieving it....
+We will be engaging the FORCE11
-> and our allies around the world to articulate their visions for the Scholarly
+> community and our allies around the world to articulate their visions for the
-> Commons.
+> Scholarly Commons.

 <figcaption>--- Maryann Martone, <cite>[The Future is a Happy Place]</cite>\par</figcaption>
 </figure>